 Here are some useful contacts to keep within reach during your trip to Termoli:

 - Taxi service: +390875703296

 Thanks to its size, the town of Termoli can be easily explored on foot.
 If you want to visit the suburbs, you can use the GTM buses, which are quite efficient.

 You can reach the nearby villages or beaches to the north and south, however, it is advisable to move by car.
 If you do not travel with your own, you can always rent one in the various rental points in the town or move by taxi.

 Useful info: taxi rates in Termoli are not very cheap and the minimum service starts at €7.
 If you decide to catch a taxi, we recommend that you confirm the price in advance to avoid unpleasant surprises.

 The impressive stone entrance to the historic neighborhood of Termoli

 Are you looking forward to discovering the tradition of Southern Italy, the villages overlooking the sea and its wild landscapes?
-On Ferryhopper, you can get all the information you need about ferry connections from Termoli port.
-Plan your visit to the Tremiti and get ready for an unforgettable trip!
+Find all available routes from / to Termoli port on our Map of Ferries and get ready for an unforgettable trip!

 Keep in mind that during the summer you can take advantage of additional connections to the Tremiti Islands from some beautiful locations in Gargano, Puglia:

 Termoli ferry timetable